domoretrix/gender_age_ethnicity_model/README.md

 ## Model use case

 An age, gender and ethnicity prediction model such as this one can have numerous applications, many of them arguably unethical.
-However, hoping that such a model would be used for good rather than bad, most of its applications would be related to demographic analysis.
-For instance, given a company or social network that say uses face registration, EGA model can be used to periodically scan users' faces and output entity's demography.
+However, hoping that such a model would be used for good rather than for bad, most of its applications would be related to demographic analysis.
+For instance, given a company or social network that say uses face registration, EGA model can be used to periodically scan users' faces and output demographics.
-With careful consideration to ethics and face anonymization, the same model can also be used to uncover a city's or country's demography, migration trends or patterns by scanning video recordings of street surveillance cameras.
+With careful consideration to ethics and face anonymization, EGA can also be used to uncover a city's or country's demography, migration trends and patterns by scanning video recordings of street surveillance cameras.

 Note: The model was trained on cropped faces.
-To use the model “in the wild” correctly, it has to be used on top of face detection and alignment tools as a 2 stage pipeline.
-Some face detection solutions: OpenCV, Dlib or MTCNN.
+To use the EGA “in the wild” correctly, it has to be used on top of face detection and alignment tools, as a 2 stage pipeline.
+Some face detection solutions are: OpenCV, Dlib or MTCNN.

 ## Model Performance Preview